Novimatrem/blog/about.markdown

 permalink: /about/
 ---
 <br>
 I am being impersonated on Steam.
-The only real account for me is <a href="https://steamcommunity.com/id/Novimatrem/">https://steamcommunity.com/id/Novimatrem/</a> - any others are not I, zoey Globe, Novimatrem, and are instead those acting to defame and harass me.
+The only real account for me is <a style="color: #008148;" href="https://steamcommunity.com/id/Novimatrem/">https://steamcommunity.com/id/Novimatrem/</a> - any others are not I, zoey Globe, Novimatrem, and are instead those acting to defame and harass me.
 <br>
 Remember, my real username is EXACTLY Novimatrem - they have been using very similar typosquatted usernames.
 Verify, and be sure.
 <br><br>